singator/grouper/mytesting/paper.md

 | 4        | 2               | 3        | 2                | 2        |
 | 5        | 2               | 2        | 3                | 2        |

 It is clear that the routine does a fairer assignment.
-Take note that there are 5 such tutorial groupings, so this type of grouping assignment has to be carried out five times.
+Note that, as there are 5 such tutorial groupings, this assignment has to be carried out five times.
 Here is a visualisation of the groupings:

 ![Diverse groupings](dba_example_hs.png)

 ## To Course with Sub-group Structure

-In the "Statement of Need" section, we mentioned a Data Science course that requires allocating students into project teams with 2 sub-groups.
-One sub-group typically develops a user-interface while the other works on the data analysis.
-The table below shows how `grouper` could have benefited us, if we could have used it over the four semesters that we taught the course.
+In the "Statement of Need" section, we mentioned a Data Science course that requires allocating students into project teams with 2 sub-groups: one sub-group typically develops a user-interface; and the other works on data analysis.
+The table below shows how `grouper` could have benefited us if it had been used over the four semesters the course was taught.

 Consider the first semester we ran the course (row 1): the enrolment was 62 and there were 4 topic titles to be allocated (with some permitted repetitions).
-In the manual allocation carried out, the average preference of the self-formed groups was 7.45.  *If we could have used `grouper`*, the mean preference for this same group of students would have been 9.53 (higher is better).
+In the manual allocation carried out, the average preference of the self-formed groups was 8.16. *If we could have used `grouper`*, the mean preference for this same group of students would have been 9.47 (higher is better).

 | Sem | manual_pref | grouper_pref | class_size | n_topics | n_project_teams |
 |-----|-------------|--------------|------------|----------|-----------------|